-- 1. Claimant applied for MA-P on October 22, 2012, with a request for retroactive coverage back to September. - 2.
-The Medical Review Team denied the application on March 2, 2013. - Claimant filed a request for hearing on May 21, 2013, regarding the MA denial. - 4.
-An in person hearing was held on March 5, 2014. - On July 31, 2013, the State Hearing Review Team denied the application because the medical evidence of record does not document a mental/physical impairment that significantly limits the Claimant's ability to perform basic work activities. - 6.
-Claimant is 5' 5" tall and weighs 129 pounds.
+- 1. Claimant applied for MA-P on September 26, 2012. - 2.
+The Medical Review Team denied the application on August 26, 2013. - 3.
+Claimant filed a request for hearing September 25, 2013, regarding the MA denial. - 4.
+A telephone hearing was held on February 13, 2014. - On November 15, 2013, the State Hearing Review Team denied the application because the medical evidence of record indicates that the Claimant retains the capacity to perform unskilled work. - 6.
+Claimant is 5' 8" tall and weighs 219 pounds. - 7.
+Claimant is 49 years of age. - 8.
+Claimant's impairments have been medically diagnosed as diabetes, hypertension, intermittent explosive disorder, paranoid personality disorder, borderline intellectual functioning.